MSLNZ/GTC/docs/API/straight_line_functions.rst

 .. contents::
    :local:

-This section uses straight-line least-squares regression algorithms to obtain and use calibration functions.
-Each example consists of a small sample of *x-y* observation pairs, together with information about the variability of the data.
-No measurement context is given, but these examples have been selected from a draft standard on the use of straight-line calibration functions [#BSI]_.
+This section uses straight-line least-squares regression algorithms to obtain calibration functions and then shows some uses of those functions.
+Each example uses a small sample of *x-y* observation pairs for regression to obtain a calibration function, together with information about the variability of the data.
+No context is given about the measurement; these examples have been selected from a draft British standard on the use of straight-line calibration functions [#BSI]_.

-In some of the examples, we show how results can be used to estimate either a stimulus value ``x``, when given further observations of the response ``y``, or a future response ``y`` to a stimulus ``x``.
+In some examples, we show how results can be used to estimate a stimulus value ``x``, when given additional observations of the response ``y``, or a future response ``y`` to a given stimulus ``x``.

 Example 1: equal weights
 ========================